 A shift of focus: Lately we have been focusing our efforts on leading guided hiking and photography expeditions to Sable Island National Park Reserve by helicopter, plane and ship.
 We are a licensed Parks Canada tour company and our passion for the island grows stronger with each visit.

 Sable Island: Since 2017 we have been operating guided expeditions to Sable Island National Park Reserve.
 In order to develop tour offerings that are safe and responsible, we have been working with Parks Canada and the Sable Island Institute.
-The Institute, an organization engaged in scientific, artistic and cultural programs of research and education, both on and off the island, is headed up by 40+ year researcher Zoe Lucas.
+The Institute, an organization engaged in scientific, artistic and cultural programs of research and education, both on and off the island, is headed up by long time resident and researcher Zoe Lucas.
 By working closely with Parks Canada and the Institute, we are able to offer tours that are both educational and exciting, but also respectful of the wildlife and ecosystems that are unique and sensitive.

 Sustainability: Our trips to Sable are low-impact and our group sizes are small, but in our opinion that's really not enough.
-To operate guided adventures in such a unique and sensitive place, great care is taken and an active role is in place to support the science projects that take place on the island.
+To operate guided adventures in such a unique and sensitive place, great care is taken and an active role is in place to support the research projects that take place on the island.
 This ensures our impact is a positive one.
 For more information on the Sable Island Institute please visit: Sableislandinstitute.org